monarchwadia/conways-game-engine/changeblog/2020-04-25-adding-ts-and-jest.md

 I've never done this before, but `changeblog` sounds like a good name for documenting changes as you go in a project.
 So I'm committing this file here.

-# Step 1 - Adding unit tests.
+# Step 1a - Adding unit tests for drawing and erasing.

 I first installed `jest`, then added a `test` script to `package.json`